henley-regatta/adventofcode2021/README.md

     result now uses `ProcessPoolExecutor` with 24 threads and gets 10x speed up over the single-threaded case (even with optimisations, so well over 20x quicker than the brutest-of-force version I used to submit the actual result).
+  * `python/day18part1.py` - I **HATED** this problem.
+When you analyse the input, the specification, you _try different representations_ and **then** end up deciding that "This is easiest if I treat this as a string and perform a series of string manipulations on it" you know you're either as thick as two short planks _or_ the problem's just pointlessly over-complicated.
+Anyway, here's Wonderwall.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.